 "We aim to widen access to higher education and to enable participation from a broad spectrum of society."
-(Page 3, Strategy 21: Agenda for Sustainability - An Institutional Plan for St Mary's University College 2020-23)
+(Page 4, Strategy 21: Charting the Course - An Institutional Plan for St Mary's University College 2024-27)

-The strategic aim of St Mary's for widening access is to ensure high levels of participation on College courses from two target groups in particular, students from the lowest socioeconomic brackets, and students with a disability.
+The strategic aim of St Mary's for widening access is to ensure high levels of participation on College courses from two target groups in particular, students from the lowest socioeconomic brackets, and students with a disability/Specific Learning Difficulties (SpLDs).
 Financial and other assistance will be provided to students from lower income families using additional funds generated from variable fees.

-The College will ensure provision of a range of outreach programmes focussing on raising aspiration and attainment in under-represented groups.
+The College will ensure provision of a range of outreach programmes focusing on raising aspiration and attainment in under-represented groups.
 Activities and commitments that promote access and participation are focused on raising aspiration & attainment as well as encouraging, recruiting, and supporting students from under-represented groups as they progress towards, and through, higher education.